Aporosa villosa: Description

-This grows as a shrub, or small tree, up to 15m tall and 15 cm in diameter, sometimes deciduous.
+This grows as a shrub, or small tree, up to tall and in diameter, sometimes deciduous.

 Black to light-brown bark with vertical cracks or grooves.
 Densely tomentose young branches.
-Ovate to elliptic leaves some 8.5-30 x 6–12.5 cm in size, with a slightly cordate to rounded base, small hairy basal glands, (lowly) glandular-crenate to lowly glandular-serrate margin with regular distinct blackish marginal glands.
+Ovate to elliptic leaves some 8.5–30 x 6–12.5 cm in size, with a slightly cordate to rounded base, small hairy basal glands, (lowly) glandular-crenate to lowly glandular-serrate margin with regular distinct blackish marginal glands.
 The leaves have an acute to acuminate apex, the sometimes brittle, thickish blade which when dry is corrugate-reticulate on the upper surface while the lower surface is smooth.
 The upper surface of the leaves dry to a greyish- to greenish-brown, occasionally bluish-green, while the lower surface dries to reddish brown.

 Distinguishing traits include: the branchlets often have thick scars of fallen leaves; the leaf shape, margins and base.
 However Schot warns that only the extreme forms of A. villosa leaves are really distinct, otherwise intermediates occur between this species and Aporosa octandra.

 Like other species in the Appendiculatae section of the Aporosa genus, this species has: glands that are basal and adaxial; disc-like glands scattered unevenly within arches of marginal veins throughout the abaxial surface of the leaf/lamina; stigma that are papillate; and the ovary has pubescent septae and column.

 Taxonomy and history

 A. villosa is in a clade with sisters Aporosa ficifolia, Aporosa octandra, A. planchoniana, and A. tetrapleura, separated from other species within the Appendiculatae section of the Aporosa genus.

-The species was described in 1858 by Henri Ernest Baillon (1827–95), a French botanist, physician, and member of the Légion d'honneur.
+The species was described in 1858 by Henri Ernest Baillon (1827–1895), a French botanist, physician, and member of the Légion d'honneur.
 He published the description in his work Etude Générale du Groupe de Euphorbiacées.